betsee/betse/README.rst

 ~~~

 The ``try`` subcommand creates a default simulation in the current directory
-before running all requisite and optional phases of this simulation:
+and runs all requisite and optional phases of this simulation:

 .. code-block:: console

    betse -v try

-This subcommand is typically run as a `smoke test`_ verifying that BETSE was
+This subcommand is typically run as an initial `smoke test`_ verifying that
-installed properly and works as advertised.
-Specifically, this subcommand:
+BETSE was installed properly and operates as advertised.
+Specifically, this
+subcommand:

 - Enables verbosity with the ``-v`` option, simplifying issue reporting in the
   event of an unexpected error.